-Students must complete all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 122 semester hours, including exercise science and foreign language.
+Students must complete all general education requirements, the courses and credits listed below and additional free electives to total a minimum of 120 semester hours, including exercise science and foreign language.
 Students must have an overall GPA of 2.67 or better in courses used to satisfy the major requirements.
-Required Courses:

-ENG 209 American Literature to 1865

-ENG 210 American Literature from 1865

-ENG 348 Early American Literature or

-ENG 349 American Literature of Identity 1820-1920

-AS/ENG/HIS/SS 217 The American Dream

-HIS 148 American History to 1877

-HIS 149 American History since 1877

-ANT/SOC 350 Modern and Post-modern Societies

-AS 400 American Studies Seminar

-3 expansion courses (9 credits from approved list of expansion courses)

-1 connection course (an American-oriented course selected in consultation with the student's AS adviser)

-BACHELOR OF SCIENCE IN SECONDARY EDUCATION - WITH MAJOR IN ENGLISH (LITERATURE) (B.S.)
+Required Courses: ENG 209 American Literature to 1865 ENG 210 American Literature from 1865 ENG 348 Early American Literature or ENG 349 American Literature of Identity 1820-1920 AS/ENG/HIS/SS 217 The American Dream HIS 148 American History to 1877 HIS 149 American History since 1877 ANT/SOC 350 Modern and Post-modern Societies AS 400 American Studies Seminar 3 expansion courses (9 credits from approved list of expansion courses) 1 connection course (an American-oriented course selected in consultation with the student's AS adviser) BACHELOR OF SCIENCE IN SECONDARY EDUCATION - WITH MAJOR IN ENGLISH (LITERATURE) (B.S.)
+Learning Outcomes: At the successful completion of this program, student will be able to: - 1.
+Demonstrate familiarity with representative literary texts; - 2.
+Read, interpret, and analyze literary texts with in their proper historical, cultural as well as literary contexts; - 3.
+Conduct research into both primary and secondary sources on topics concerning authors, texts, and issues; - 4.
+Develop original positions/theses on authors, texts, and issues using both primary and secondary sources; - 5.
+Pursue and present their original positions/theses cogently in effective, polished prose with proper documentation using the MLA Style of citation.
 Requirements: